aws-amplify/amplify-js/docs/media/ui_guide.md

 ## Authentication

 User interface elements that provide drop-in components for user authentication.
-By defaulthese copmonents will use Amazon Cognito
+By default copmonents will use Amazon Cognito

 ### Authenticator